 Sault Tribe of Chippewa Indians Interpretive Center

 The Baaweting Anishinaabe Interpretive Center and Resource Library is a tribal community driven effort.
 The center receives donations and loans of culturally significant items from its tribal members.
-Along with these donations and loans come the story and or interpretation of what each object means or is representative of.
+Along with these donations and loans come the story and or interpretation of what each object means or represents.
 When each tribal member donates or loans an item, it is hopefully accompanied by the story of what it means to that particular family.
-These stories can and have been passed down generation through generation.